octaexon/DeepTrafficSigns/docs/introduction.md

 The fallout of these constraints is not only that I'm engaged in a tightrope act, but also that I need to be careful in how I devise a metric by which I judge the outcome.
-Even restricting to a small subset of signs, assuming an appropriately chosen network architecture, training mechanism, hyperparameters and so on, I probably don't have enough time to train to such a model to (internally-speaking) its optimal state.
+Even restricting to a small subset of signs, assuming an appropriately chosen network architecture, training mechanism, hyperparameters and so on, I probably don't have enough time to train such a model to its (internally-speaking) optimal state.

 Clearly, I can't specify the details of this metric at the outset, because it depends quite explicity on project progression; it is about putting hard numbers to the fluffy parts of the constraints above.
 However, I should be able to state it clearly a posteriori.

+Moreover, it also affects what I mean by "alerting the driver".
+It's evident that I would need quite a bit more contextual information to notify the driver in an "intelligent" way: are they breaking the speed limit; which of the potentially many signs in the frame refer to them; etc.  Such questions must be postponed to another day.

-Anyway, let's get on with getting on...
+Anyway, let's get on with getting on ...